Lighting Technician Services

 Peruvian on-set electrics tuned to feature, series and commercial tempo

-Here is how this works in practice.
-Lighting technicians on our books are drawn from the Lima working pool that supports Cinesphere, Tondero Studios, Audiovisual Project Perú and the steady stream of regional commercial and Latin American series work shooting in Peru.
-There is no formal Peruvian equivalent of IATSE Local 52, so the trade is reputational — credits and confirmed work move technicians between Asu Mare-tier features, Sky and HBO Latin America commissions, RTP and América Televisión drama and the global commercial slate filming Peruvian locations.
+Our lighting technicians come from the Lima working pool.
+That pool feeds Cinesphere, Tondero Studios, Audiovisual Project Perú, and the steady flow of regional commercial and Latin American series work shooting in Peru.
+There is no formal Peruvian version of IATSE Local 52, so the trade runs on word of mouth.
+Credits and booked jobs move crews between Asu Mare-tier features, Sky and HBO Latin America commissions, RTP and América Televisión drama, and the global commercial slate filming Peruvian locations.

-Here is the short of it.
-The inventory they handle on a typical day spans ARRI SkyPanel S60 and S30 soft sources, M-Series HMI heads for sunlight pushes at the Lima coast and the Sacred Valley, Aputure 600x and 1200d for fast deployment in tighter spaces, Mole-Richardson tungsten units for the warm palette Peruvian commercial work still favours, and Astera Titan tubes for the historic-centre interiors and Belmond-tier hospitality locations.
+On a typical day the kit they handle is broad.
+It spans ARRI SkyPanel S60 and S30 soft sources, plus M-Series HMI heads for sunlight pushes at the Lima coast and the Sacred Valley.
+Aputure 600x and 1200d units deploy fast in tighter spaces, while Mole-Richardson tungsten units give the warm palette Peruvian commercial work still favours.
+Astera Titan tubes cover the historic-centre interiors and Belmond-tier hotel locations.

-Here is the breakdown.
-On the electric side, Peruvian technicians are trained on the local 220V/60Hz mains standard and the city-tie conventions governing draws inside Lima historic-centre buildings and the colonial blocks in Cusco and Arequipa.
-Load calculations and distro routing arrive correctly named rather than guessed at.
-Any work moving above 2,800m into the Sacred Valley or 3,400m at the city carries the 10-15% altitude-derate on generator output that gennies from El Niño Rentals and Filmtek Perú need to deliver expected outputs.
+On the electrical side, Peruvian technicians know the local 220V/60Hz mains standard and the city-tie rules that govern draws inside Lima historic-centre buildings and the colonial blocks of Cusco and Arequipa.
+Load calculations and distro routing come correctly labelled, not guessed at.
+Any work climbing above 2,800m into the Sacred Valley, or 3,400m in the city, carries a 10-15% altitude derate on power packs output, so gennies from El Niño Rentals and Filmtek Perú still hit their expected outputs.

-Here is what that looks like on the ground.
-Generator operation, dimmer board work and rigging at height are covered under OSINERGMIN safety frameworks.
-Our coordinators size each electric team to the lighting plan agreed with the gaffer and DP — best boy plus one for a single-camera Miraflores interview, a full rigging swing for a Cusco night exterior or a Paracas desert shoot.
-Technicians take direction from global DPs in English while liaising in Spanish with rental desks, DAFO permit officers and the Ministerio de Cultura paperwork the 30% Ley 26370 rebates needs.
+Power packs operation, dimmer board work, and rigging at height all fall under OSINERGMIN safety frameworks.
+Our fixers match each electric team to the lighting plan agreed with the gaffer and DP.
+That can mean a best boy plus one for a single-camera Miraflores interview, or a full rigging swing for a Cusco night exterior or a Paracas desert shoot.
+Technicians take direction from global DPs in English, and switch to Spanish for rental desks, DAFO permit officers, and the Ministerio de Cultura forms that the 30% Ley 26370 rebate needs.

 ACT 03